refaktor/MTL/README.md

 	  j4m create notes	#create new doc
 	  j4m ls		#list the docs

-	  #first commands for the coop work
+	  #first commands for the co-op work
-	  j4m sync /home/projectx/work	  	#2way sync all docs with another repo j4m sync projectx@work.com:~/work	#2way sync all docs with remote repo over ssh
+	  j4m sync /home/projectx/work	  	#2way sync all docs with another repo (TODO: merge of indexes doesn't work well) j4m sync projectx@work.com:~/work	#2way sync all docs with remote repo over ssh (still clumsy asks for pwd 3 times)

 ##Current plans

 - improve all commands, add minimal argchecking
-- start using!
++ start using!
 - make a dialect parser for notes/todos (this will enable additional context related commands)
-- make some basic emacs mode for j4m and notes/todos dialect
++ make some basic emacs mode for j4m and notes/todos dialect
 - think how to streamline/automate commands
+- work on sync, merge so co-op mode will become usable!!

 ##License